crillab/jkahypar/README.md

 hypergraph partitioning framework.

-This library consists of a Java module named `fr.univartois.cril.jkahypar`, which provides an object-oritented interface for building and partitioning hypergraphs.
+This library consists of a Java module named `fr.univartois.cril.jkahypar`, which provides an object-oriented interface for building and partitioning hypergraphs.
 Under the hood, [Java Native Access](https://github.com/java-native-access/jna) is used for invoking the native implementation provided by KaHyPar (currently, only **Linux** and **macOS** are supported).

-### Requirements
+## Requirements

 To use JKaHyPar, you need to have [Boost](https://www.boost.org) installed on your computer.